-Dupuytren’s disease is an abnormal thickening of the tissue just beneath the skin known as fascia.
-This thickening occurs in the palm and can extend into the fingers (see Figure 1).
-Firm pits, nodules and cords may develop that can cause the fingers to bend into the palm (see Figure 2), in which case it is described as Dupuytren contracture.
-Although the skin may become involved in the process, the deeper structures—such as the tendons—are not directly involved.
-Occasionally, the disease will cause thickening on top of the finger knuckles (knuckle pads), or nodules or cords within the soles of the feet (plantar fibromatosis).
+Dupuytren’s contracture is an abnormal thickening of the tissue just beneath the skin.
+This thickening occurs in the palm and can extend into the fingers.
+Firm pits, bumps and cords (thick lines) can develop and cause the fingers to bend into the palm (Figures 1 and 2).
+This condition may also be known as Dupuytren’s Disease.
+Occasionally, the disease will cause thickening on top of the knuckles or cause lumps and cords on the soles of the feet (plantar fibromatosis).